soutaro/querly/README.md

     message: Use HTTPClient to make HTTP request
 ```

-Write down your local rules, and let Querly do boring checks.
+Write down your local rules, and let Querly check conformance with them.
 Focus on spec, design, UX, and other important things during code review!

 ## Installation